Alireza89/BLE-Mesh-Security-Toolbox/README.md

     "What You Seek, is Who You Are" - Rumi
 ------------------------------------------------------------------------------------------------
-This repo enebles you to Encrypt messages for transmition in a Bluetooth Low Energy Mesh Network.
+This repo enebles you to encrypt messages for transmition in a Bluetooth Low Energy Mesh Network.
 This repo is self-contained and do not need to call any crypto functions from the OS

 Simple demonstration: